 I paid someone to take pictures of me.
 I only use one in all my shops.

-Ensure all social media is using the same picture as well.
+Ensure all social media is using the same picture.

 Sort your shop view right away

 Try to keep the same colours, or similar together.
-I sell prints, so I have my hottest sellers on the top line with coordinating pieces below.
-Helping the buyer along to click on more items, even better for SEO.
+I sell prints, so I have my top sellers on the top line with coordinating pieces below.
+Encourage the buyer to click on more items is even better for SEO.

 Listing similar items for sale